Meet the Wilson Leaders

 Alyssia Jovellanos is a Product Manager with Microsoft.
 During her degree in Computer Science, Alyssia led award-winning projects in educational technology, accessibility and AI.
 Much of her work aims to bring technology to as many people as possible, whether through the international consultation she has provided on increasing diversity in tech education, the free tech interview mentorship group she launched, the coding modules she developed for children, or the hackathon she co-founded, which remains Canada’s 1st and largest student-run hackathon for change.

-Chemical and Bioengineering BEng graduate Erik Joy developed a partnership between Engineers Without Borders: McMaster and Empowerment Squared to support the latter’s mission in providing academic mentorship to local youth and young adults.
-In his last year of undergraduate studies, Erik founded "The Porch", a student club that aims to increase student engagement off-campus.
-He also served as Assistant Coach for the McMaster Varsity Wrestling Team.
-Erik is now completing graduate work at UBC on novel wastewater treatments using nanotechnology.
+Chemical & Bioengineering graduate Erik Joy developed a partnership between Engineers Without Borders: McMaster and Empowerment Squared to support their mission in providing mentorship to local youth and young adults.
+During his time in the WLSA program, he founded "The Porch", a student club hosting Canadian democracy round table discussions on campus.
+He was also an Assistant Coach for the McMaster Varsity Wrestling Team after competing competitively for 5 years, and is now completing sustainable nanotechnology graduate work at UBC's Vancouver campus.

 Carol Markos graduated from Indigenous Studies and Political Science, and participated in the Jane Goodall Institute’s Uncovering Common Ground initiative.
 In advance of the 2019 federal election, she co-created accessible, non-partisan political information nights for newcomers to Canada.
 She also developed and led an arts project that brought together McMaster students, faculty and staff with local community organizations, and with professional and amateur artists from across Canada.
 She is now completing a master’s degree at Carleton University in Migration and Diaspora Studies.